ModelarData/ModelarDB-RS/README.md

 such as constant and linear functions.
 These compressed time series can be efficiently queried using a relational interface and SQL without any knowledge about the model-based representation.
-A query optimizer automatically rewrites the queries to exploits the model-based representation.
+A query optimizer automatically rewrites the queries to exploit the model-based representation.

 ModelarDB is designed to be cross-platform and is tested on Microsoft Windows, macOS, and Ubuntu.
 It is implemented in [Rust](https://www.rust-lang.org/) and